 Epoxy is resistant to oil, gasoline, and other harsh chemicals, allowing it to stand up to heavy wear and tear.
 It can also withstand high temperatures such as the ones your garage interior could experience in summer.
 One thing to note, though, is that you won’t be able to park your car on top of the surface until the epoxy has completely cured.
 This may force you to park somewhere else for up to a week.

-This floor finishing option comes premixed, eliminating the need to thoroughly combine chemicals to complete your project.
+This garage floor finishing option comes premixed, eliminating the need to thoroughly combine chemicals to complete your project.
 However, this option usually isn’t as durable as its two-part counterpart.

 This type of epoxy requires you to mix two formulas together prior to applying it to your garage flooring.
 It’s incredibly durable and will outlast paint or one-part epoxies.